alchemist09/one-square-foot/README.md

 # one-square-foot
 The one-square-foot application is a web-based application that is meant to be used in tenant management.
-The application is built from sractch without any framework.
+The application is built from scratch without any framework.
 The application enables an individual or company that is tasked with estate management to setup it up by adding properties, setting rooms in properties, move in tenants, handle tenant operations such as taking payments which might be rent payments, deposit payments for utilities or even down payments for space let.
-The application is meant to enable web-based receipt printing and also generate report in either HTML or PDF formats.
+The application is meant to enable web-based receipt printing and also generate reports in either HTML or PDF formats.

 System Requirements